-Sean’s experience includes the presentation of experts providing complicated chemical analyses at trials worth upwards of $500 million.
+Sean’s experience spans Federal Districts across the country, including N.D.
+Cal., E.D.
+Tex., the Federal Circuit, P.T.A.B., and T.T.A.B. and includes the presentation of experts providing complicated chemical analyses at trials worth upwards of $500 million.
 In addition, he has prepared briefs on dispositive issues that have led to findings of non-infringement and patent invalidity on summary judgment, disqualification of experts under Daubert, judgment as a matter of law of non-infringement, and the grant of a preliminary injunction.
-Outside the courtroom, he has consulted with his clients’ engineers to help design around competitors’ patents.
+He also successfully defeated a large brewery’s attempts to cancel a small business’s trademark registration in front of the Trademark Trial and Appeal Board and on appeal at the Federal Circuit.
+Outside the courtroom, he has consulted with his clients’ engineers to help design around competitors’ patents and has negotiated favorable settlements in traditional business contract disputes.

 Prior to attending Stanford Law School, Sean received a broad-based technical education at Duke University where he earned a double major in biomedical and electrical engineering.
 While at Duke, he developed prototypes for improvements in fiber optic probes used in ocular surgery in conjunction with the Duke University Eye Center.
 He later teamed with a professor of biomedical engineering, a radiologist, and a plastic surgeon to develop software for identifying cranial abnormalities in infants.